-- 7 nights B & B [incl. hotel taxes] in a mix of comfortable 2-star hotels and charming chambres d’hotes
+- 7 nights B & B [incl. hotel taxes] in a mix of comfortable 2-star hotels (3-star in Nimes) and charming chambres d’hotes

 - You purchase evening meals with your hosts, except in Nimes, Vauvert and Aigues-Mortes, where options abound.
 Choose there according to budget and taste.
 Your dinner in La Calmette is included in the fees.
 Relevant details are in the dossier and walking notes, along with lunches options en route.

 - We carry your luggage from hotel to hotel, with no per person weight limits¹